soixantecircuits/nd/docs/TutoNeodymium.md

 * `npm` or `yarn`, to install your application, tools and dependencies

-* [Vue.js](https://vuejs.org/v2/guide/): the Model-View engine which generates your HTML code at runtime.
+* [Vue.js](https://vuejs.org/v2/guide/): the engine which generates your HTML code at runtime.

 * [Webpack 2](https://webpack.js.org/): the server-side build tool that bundles your application into something your browser can read.